NoA2647/Detect-Upside-Down-EfficientNet/README.md

 # Detect-Upside-Down-EfficientNet

-Detect Upside Down fordogs image by EfficientNet.
+Detect Upside Down for dogs image by EfficientNet.

 You can use code with different dataset and it will work well.